sparkle-project/sparkle-project.github.io/documentation/customization/index.md

 #### Calls to SPUUpdater

 The `SPUUpdater` object is the main controller for the updating system in your app.
-If you are using `SPUStandardUpdaterController` in a nib, you can retrieve the updater via its `updater` property.
-Otherwise you will have had to create an `SPUUpdater` and start the updater (`-startUpdater:error:`) yourself.
+If you are using `SPUStandardUpdaterController`, you can retrieve the updater via its `updater` property.
+Otherwise you will have had to create an `SPUStandardUpdaterController` or `SPUUpdater` and may need to start the updater (`-startUpdater` or `-startUpdater:error:` respectively) yourself.

 Once you have the `SPUUpdater` instance, there are a few interesting accessors you could use.
 Please use them only if you need dynamic behavior (e.g. user preferences).
 Do not use these functions to set default configuration.
 Use Info.plist keys to set default configuration instead.